JasonA-work/component-text/README.md

 ## Installation

-To install the package, use npm or yarn:
+To install the package, use pnpm:

 ```sh
 pnpm dlx jsr add @witt/text